cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 - throughput between each component was otherwise typical, with plenty of headroom

-- no dropped packets, retransmits or other known TCP/IP issues that would indicate saturation or contention
+- no dropped packets, interface errors or other known TCP/IP issues that would indicate saturation or congestion

 - no error messages in any of the counters or logs we knew to check